-The graduate program in English at Baylor is a respected and competitive program that offers a variety of unique concentrations and has a high job-placement rate.
-We offer two degree programs, MA and PhD, and our esteemed faculty strive to prepare all students for their individual plan post-graduation, whether it be a career in college or university instruction, continuting their graduate education, or embarking on various alt-ac pursuits.
+The Baylor University Department of English grants the M.A. and Ph.D. in English and American literature, offering training in all major historical periods, focusing on literary aesthetics and criticism.
+Literature and religion is a historical and ongoing strength of the graduate program.
+Our esteemed faculty strive to prepare all students for their individual plan post-graduation, whether it be a career in college or university instruction, continuting their graduate education, or embarking on various alt-ac pursuits.

 From medieval to modern and from Shakespeare to Seamus Heaney, specialties in British literature are well-represented at Baylor.
 Baylor has become a center for Victorian studies partially due to our Armstrong-Browning Library, a research library devoted to the poetry of the Brownings and to nineteenth-century studies.
 Recent students have also pursued specialties in Irish literature, Old English literature, Milton & his contemporaries, Romanticism, and British modernism.
 A wide variety of classes is offered in fiction, drama, prose, and poetry.